XilinJia/Futures-Contracts-Stitcher/README.md

 Stitcher is provided under MIT License: https://opensource.org/licenses/MIT

-# No warrantee and no Guarrantee
+# No warrantee and No guarrantee

 The author hereby provides no warrantee of the utility and no guarantee for trading success.